7887 E. 60th Ave.

 AN ORDINANCE AMENDING THE 2025 BUDGET OF THE CITY OF

-COMMERCE CITY, COLORADO BY THE RECOGNITION OF
+COMMERCE CITY, COLORADO BY THE RECOGNITION OF GRANT

-THE AMOUNT OF $10,025 FOR POLICE DEPARTMENT
+AMOUNT OF $10,025 FOR POLICE DEPARTMENT COMMUNITY

-COMMUNITY SERVICE PROJECTS AND THE AUTHORIZATION OF
+SERVICE PROJECTS AND THE AUTHORIZATION OF THE

-THE EXPENDITURE THEREOF.
+EXPENDITURE THEREOF.

 AN ORDINANCE AMENDING THE 2025 BUDGET OF THE CITY OF

-COMMERCE CITY, COLORADO BY THE RECOGNITION OF
+COMMERCE CITY, COLORADO BY THE RECOGNITION OF DERBY

-AUTHORITY IN THE AMOUNT OF $325,000 FOR THE 72ND PLACE
+THE AMOUNT OF $325,000 FOR THE 72ND PLACE AND MONACO

-AND MONACO INTERSECTION RECONSTRUCTION PROJECT
+INTERSECTION RECONSTRUCTION PROJECT AND THE

-AN ORDINANCE AMENDING CHAPTER 2 OF THE COMMERCE
+AN ORDINANCE AMENDING CHAPTER 2 OF THE COMMERCE CITY

-CITY REVISED MUNICIPAL CODE (CCRMC) REGARDING
+REVISED MUNICIPAL CODE (CCRMC) REGARDING

 ADMINISTRATION OF THE CITY GOVERNMENT BY AMENDING